raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

     ?
 Ella rechazó el regalo : `She refused the present` ?
 Se negó a seguir su consejo : `He refused to follow her advice`

+de ninguna manera = by no means `By no means is this the best solution`

+y mucho menos...
+    = let alone `I can't even afford a car, let alone a house` - `I don't blame you, let alone him`

+y ni hablar de...
+    = not to mention (informal) `I can't even afford a car, not to mention a house` - `I can't even afford to go out, not to mention travel`

 ## Expectations